EloiStree/HelloEtheriumAndNFT/README.md

 Welcome to you.

 This repository is just documentation on my research to learn how to incorporate NFT to Unity3D game and software.
-When I am doing some research I writing the note in a git repository to use Isuuse, Wiki and others.
+When I am doing some research I am writing the note in a git repository to use Issue, Wiki and others.

 That what you can find here.